Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 201,020, 71,498 total housing units (homes and apartments), and a median house value of $681,101, real estate costs in Glendale are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.
+With 203,054 people, 72,188 houses or apartments, and a median cost of homes of $734,725, real estate costs in Glendale are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive California communities.

-Large apartment complexes or high rise apartments are the single most common housing type in Glendale, accounting for 51.95% of the city's housing units.
-Other types of housing that are prevalent in Glendale include single-family detached homes ( 35.04%), duplexes, homes converted to apartments or other small apartment buildings ( 9.26%), and a few row houses and other attached homes ( 3.61%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in Glendale, accounting for 52.38% of the city's housing units.
+Other types of housing that are prevalent in Glendale include single-family detached homes ( 34.78%), duplexes, homes converted to apartments or other small apartment buildings ( 9.39%), and a few row houses and other attached homes ( 3.34%).
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Glendale differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Glendale - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Glendale real estate investment or home purchase decisions.